etnad101/school-notes/Year 2/GG-294/Week 7.md

 - Worked to keep prices constant
 - Not low or high
 ## Airline deregulation after 1978
-- Removing government imposed entry and price restrictions on airlines affectin service to specific
+- Removing government-imposed entry and price restrictions on airlines affecting service to specific
-- in 1978, the airline deregulation act sifnes into law in US
+- in 1978, the Airline Deregulation Act signed into law in US
 - lifted CAB price, exit and entry laws
 - Hub and spoke model survives most legacy carriers
-- Low cost carrier (LLCs) - 30% of market fly point to point
+- Low-cost carrier (LLCs) - 30% of market fly point to point
 - Hubs - might be more convenient
-- Point to point - low cost
+- Point-to-point - low cost
 - Economies of scale and pricing advantages impact which model carriers use
 - Increase competition among carriers
 ## Airline Deregulation in Canada
 - Canada first began deregulating the airline industry in the 1980s, when it decided to privatize Air Canada
 - The airline became privatized in 1989 and still dominates the Canadian market
-- Air Canada and WestJet control 82 % of the domestic seats
+- Air Canada and WestJet control 82% of the domestic seats
 - Airline industry protectionism works in two key ways:
 	1) Foreign ownership limitations, which have gradually been liberalized around the world, but rarely to the extent of allowing complete foreign ownership of an airline.
 	2) Open Skies Agreements - Canada has more than 100 agreements and many of those have been increasingly liberalized over the past couple of decades